nodejs/node-addon-api/doc/function_reference.md

 ### Weak

-Creates a "weak" reference to the value, in that the initial count of number of references is set to 0.
+Creates a "weak" reference to the value, in that the initial reference count is set to 0.

 ```cpp
 static FunctionReference Weak(const Function& value);